Sdr. Omme State Prison: Capacity

 The State Prison at Sdr.
-Omme mainly receives male offenders from the Copenhagen and Jutland.
+Omme mainly receives male offenders from Copenhagen and Jutland.
 It has space for 188 inmates, most of which are housed on the main unit of the prison.
 The remaining 22 are housed in a semi-open prison unit.

-Abuse Treatment
+Abuse treatment

 The State Prison at Sdr.
 Omme also have a treatment and rehabilitation unit with a total capacity of 15.
 Here prisoners can get treatment for substance abuse around the clock.
 Some prisoners even have the option to get ambulatory treatment through external partners.
 In addition to drug rehabilitation treatment the prison also offers cognitive proficiency and anger management programs to prisoners.

 Employment

 The prisoners at the State Prison at Sdr.
 Omme have the opportunity to work in a large range of different jobs during their imprisonment.
 The prisoners at this prison mostly work with either agriculture, forestry, horticulture, kitchen work and building maintenance.

-Education Programs
+Education programs

 The prisoners at the State Prison at Sdr.
 Omme can attend education programs in either Danish, Math, IT and other subjects inside the prison ground.
 Prisoners can also gain access to education outside the prison grounds based on their behavior, their sentence and whether they are a possible escape risk.